open-contracting/extension-explorer/README.md

 # I18n

+**All users need to do the following:**

 ## Compile messages:

 This needs to be done on each computer for i18n to work.
-If updating messages from transifex this has to be done last.
+This will need to be run each time the translations change.

 ```
 cd extension_explorer
 pybabel compile -d translations
 ```

+**The following only needs to be done by people updating the translations:**

+You will need a transifex API key which you can get from the transifex interface.
+The first time you run any `tx` command it will prompt you for one and will make a config file in your home directory to save it.

 ## Extract messages and push to transifex
 ```